7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- `Network Watcher -> Topology`
 - Connection Troubleshoot -  suite of networking tools and capabilities to3 troubleshoots network performance and connectivity issues in Azure.
 	 - `Network Watcher -> Connection troubleshoot`
-- Verify IP flow -  IP Flow Verify quickly diagnose connectivity issues from or to the internet and from or to the on-premises environment.
+- Verify IP flow -  IP Flow Verify quickly di agnose connectivity issues from or to the internet and from or to the on-premises environment.
 	- `Network Watcher -> Ip flow verify`
 - Next Hop - determine if traffic is being directed to the intended destination by showing the next hop'
 	- `Network Watcher -> Next Hop`